3xyl3x/fsu23D-WS/readme.md

 ## Requirements

-Register & Login with cookie-Session package - [x] User should be saved with crypted password in JSON - [x] User should be created in Stripe - [x]
+    Register & Login with cookie-Session package - [x].
+    User should be saved with crypted password in JSON - [x].
+    User should be created in Stripe - [x].
-Place order and pay with Stripe - [x]
+    Place order and pay with Stripe - [x].
-Payment validation and save order in JSON - [x]
+    Payment validation and save order in JSON - [x].

 ## Installation